kennyhuynh125/zendesk-sudoku/README.md

 For simplicity, there is only one board with a single solution.

 Each square in the board is an `<input>` element.
 To keep track of the row number and column number, the `input` elements have an attribute `name` that has the value `rowNum, colNum`.
 For example, the top-left square has the location (0,0).
 So the name of the input would be `0,0`.
 To access the grid location to modify the `board` state, a `handleOnChange(event)` function is used to  fetch the values from the `name` and `value` attribute from the `input` element.
 Then the row and column number is extracted and the value in the `board` array is updated.
+In order to make the default values uneditable in the UI, they are set as `String` values in the board and are checked.
+If it is a `String`, the attribute `readonly` is inserted in to the `input` element.

 To display the UI, there are three functions: